 Digital transformation is sweeping across all business functions.
 The purchasing function is no exception.
 Digital technology is being used at every stage of the purchasing lifecycle.
-Automated processes make transactions more fluid, reduce processing times and costs, and reduce risks.
+The automation of processes ensures that transactions run more smoothly, processing times and costs are reduced, and risks are minimised.
 Another advantage is that data consolidation increases visibility and improves spending control.
 Denis Mohlo*, an expert in management and information systems, outlines the roadmap for successfully completing this strategic transformation.

-The digitalisation of purchasing, also known as the "spend" process, is an essential and effective lever for improving a company's economic, logistical and technological performance.
+Digitising purchasing, also known as the "spend" process, is an essential and effective way of improving a company's economic, logistical and technological performance.
 This is all the more true given that purchasing accounts for an average of 60 % of the costs of medium-sized businesses.

 Properly integrated information systems are invaluable in this respect.
 The aim of this article is to help you build an overall project for successful digitalisation.